Shreeman v/s Shreemati

-Shreeman Vs Shreemati (/en/) is a 2025 Indian Bengali-language legal romantic comedy drama film directed by Pathikrit Basu.
+Shreeman Vs Shreemati (/en/) is a 2025 Indian Bengali-language legal comedy-drama film directed by Pathikrit Basu.
 Produced by Adipta Majumder under the banner of Kahhak Studios, the film draws inspiration from India’s longest-running divorce case.
 It stars for the first time Mithun Chakraborty and Anjan Dutt together, along with Anjana Basu in the lead roles, while Parambrata Chatterjee and Madhumita Sarcar play other pivotal roles.
 The film premiered theatrically in India on 1 May 2025.

 Plot

 Justice Amal Chowdhury, a judge notorious for refusing divorce petitions, challenges quarreling couple Sourav (Parambrata Chattopadhyay) and Amrita (Madhumita Sarcar) to swap roles for one week.
 During this exercise, they discover Amal's own 27-year marriage dispute with his wife Aparna.
 The couple then works to reunite the older pair, complicated by the arrival of Aparna's former college love Niloy Sen (Anjan Dutt).
 The narrative explores contrasting generational approaches to marriage through parallel storylines, highlighting how younger couples navigate relationships differently than older generations.